 3. You know your processes inside and out

-You can’t make an educated decision about whether or not it’s time for an onboarding solution if you don’t know what works and what doesn’t.
+You can’t decide whether or not it’s time for an onboarding solution if you don’t know what works and what doesn’t.
 If there are things that aren’t working, ask yourself if they can be solved with your current process or if a more dedicated system would be a better fix.
 Even a system that is working “pretty well” can benefit from an onboarding service that helps you identify additional ways to improve its efficiency.

 4. Your onboarding timeline drags

 A red flag indicating it’s time for an onboarding platform is an implementation process that drags on and on.
-If your onboarding process is taking six months, a year, or more, and that seems long to you or your customers, it’s time for an onboarding solution.
+If your onboarding process takes six months, a year, or more, which seems long to you or your customers, it’s time for an onboarding solution.

 Your customers’ success depends upon their ability to get the value they were promised from your product or service as quickly as possible.
 Long or lagging onboarding timelines waste valuable time and resources for both you and your client and can prevent benefits from reaching the people who need them most.
 If you need to trim your onboarding timeline and you can’t see a way to do that with your current processes, it’s time for an onboarding solution.

-Epion Health was facing stretched-out or missed deadlines that were heavily impacting the quality of patient care.
+Epion Health was facing stretched-out or missed deadlines that heavily impacted patient care quality.
 Leveraging the intuitiveness of the GUIDEcx software and the customized templates Epion built within the platform, it was able to cut its onboarding timeline by 60 days.

-5. You’re not seeing value when and where you expected
+5. You do not see value when and where you expected

-What is your current TTV (time to value), i.e., how quickly are you getting to that first real measurement of value for your organization?
-Value can be measured by a great customer experience, increased capacity for your organization, cost savings, or an increase in revenue.
+What is your current TTFV (time to first value), i.e., how quickly are you getting to that first real measurement of value for your organization?
+A great customer experience, increased capacity for your organization, cost savings, or increased revenue can measure value.

-If your current system has a long TTV, then it’s time for an onboarding platform that does more of the work for you and your team.
+If your current system has a long TTFV, it’s time for an onboarding platform that does more work for you and your team.
 Automated processes in an efficiency-driven platform will help you see the value you’re looking for much more quickly.
 Don’t leave money on the table or deliver a flat customer experience.
 Instead, leverage the power of an onboarding solution to get you that value you’re expecting.

 6. You can’t easily track key metrics

 How many of your customers are completing onboarding?
-How long is it taking them on average to do so?
+How long is it taking them, on average, to do so?
 How much revenue is coming from these customers?
-If you don’t know or can’t get to that data easily, it’s time for an onboarding solution.
+It’s time for an onboarding solution if you don’t know or get to that data easily.
 In order to understand the success of your sales, the customer experience, and your organizational goals, you need a way to measure and then analyze key metrics.